How to Get a Tattoo Apprenticeship

 Are Tattoo Apprenticeships Paid?

 Most tattoo apprenticeships are unpaid or require payment for training.
-Some studios may compensate apprentices for assisting with shop duties, but payment is not guaranteed.
+Some studios offer compensation for assisting with shop duties, but payment is not guaranteed.
+Whether are tattoo apprenticeships paid depends largely on the studio and your agreement with your mentor.

 Tattoo Apprenticeships in Different Locations